Dampness Won't Wait, Neither Should You!

 Protect your health and property with expert mold remediation from The Flood Company.
 Our certified professionals provide rigorous mold removal services to ensure your property's safety.
 We secure your space by going beyond cleaning and containing mold spores to prevent them from becoming airborne.

-Mold Removal and Air Quality Control to Ensure Safe and Thorough Cleaning Results
+Mold Removal / Remediation and Air Quality Control to Ensure Safe and Thorough Cleaning Results

 When mold invades your home or business, The Flood Company provides you with complete, professional mold mitigation services.
 Our certified mold restoration specialists focus on your health and the integrity of your property, ensuring comprehensive mold remediation.
 We offer you: